 Bonus shortcut: Open Chrome task manager with Shift+Esc

-Many people doesn’t even know that there is a task manager in Chrome browser.
+Many people don’t even know that there is a task manager in the Chrome browser.
 Chrome is infamous for eating up your system’s RAM.
 And when you have plenty of tabs opened, finding the culprit is not easy.

 With Chrome task manager, you can see all the open tabs and their system utilization stats.
 You can also see various hidden processes such as Chrome extensions and other services.